Check a Download for Viruses - Online Virus Scanner

 Does uploading a file to VirusTotal make it public?

-Should I still use antivirus software on my PC?
+Should I still use antivirus software on my computer?

 Final Thoughts